top of page

 THE TAPESTRIES OF UNIT B

-Hector Jara (1957 - 2022), recipient of the prestigious Fondo Estatal para la Cultura y las Artes grant for 1996-97, redefined traditional weaving with his extraordinary series, The Four Woven Birds.
+Hector redefined traditional weaving with the extraordinary series, The Four Woven Birds.
 Inspired by the beauty of birds—their plumage, vibrant colors, and graceful forms—these pieces explore a unique three-dimensional space.
 Jara’s designs evoke multiple planes or levels, allowing air to flow through the fragments.
 This interplay of movement and lightness imbues the monumental works with a sense of flight and freedom.

-Using modern and traditional techniques, Jara designed these weavings digitally and hand-dyed wool yarn with both natural and synthetic dyes.
-The pieces were brought to life by skilled artisans from Teotitlán del Valle, Oaxaca—Zapotec weavers who carry the legacy of their ancestral craft.
+Using a combination of modern and traditional techniques, Jara designed these weavings digitally, hand-dyed woolen yarn with both natural and synthetic dyes.
+The pieces were woven in collaboration with skilled artisans from Teotitlán del Valle, Oaxaca—Zapotec weavers who carry the legacy of their ancestral craft.
 To complete his vision, Jara adorned the woven forms with ceramic beads, handmade by señora Guadalupe Pedro and Don Mariano in San Bartolo Coyotepec, and carefully tied off each thread, transforming his work into masterpieces that honor tradition while embracing modernity.

-Hector Jara earned his masters in Graphic Arts and Design at the Universidad de la Americas in Cholula, Puebla.
+Hector Jara was recipient of the prestigious Fondo Estatal para la Cultura y las Artes grant for 1996-97.
+He earned his masters degree in Graphic Arts and Design at the Universidad de la Americas in Cholula, Puebla.
 He worked in Oaxaca, Mexico to create weavings with artisans from Teotitlán del Valle where he created large-format weavings for hotel lobbies.
 He also produced "Tapices homenaje a los antiguos Hombres Dioses de México" (Weavings in Honor of the Ancient God-Men of Mexico), reproductions of pre-hispanic mural paintings from Teotihuacan and Cacaxtla which have been exhibited in various Mexican states and internationally.

 Wall Hanging 1.jpeg